 We got some questions from a client about the general issues which arise when you’re negotiating a personal injury claim with an insurance company.

 An article seemed like a good way to bring these answers to a wider audience.
+(Note that we have also based a podcast on these same questions – go here if you would prefer to listen rather than read).

 We’re talking about the stage in a claim where liability has been admitted and it’s about maximising the settlement figure with the insurers.
 The hope is that it will be possible to agree a figure by negotiation but, in the background, there’s always the possibility that you might need to raise a court action to achieve a reasonable level of compensation.